stephaneey/azure-and-k8s-architecture/cheat sheets/availability.md

 - For App Services:
   - Front Door Standard or Premium + External ASE (because not possible with ILB ASE in 01/2024) in each region.
+  - Front Door Premium + ILB ASE **with Private Endpoint enabled** by explicitly enabling them (*--allow-new-private-endpoint-connections*).
+Still the ILB won't be visible to Front Door but you can let Front Door deploy private endpoints for the web apps hosted on the ASE.
   - Front Door Premium + Multi-tenant App Service Plans + Front Door registered Private Endpoints + VNET Injection for outbound traffic.

 - For AKS: